An Updated Experimental Evaluation of Graph Bipartization Methods: Background

-While the theory behind circuit-based models is older, production-level analog computers are more prevalent, so we will restrict our scope to quantum annealing.
-We will concentrate on two use cases of current relevance.
-First, a feasible bipartization of a graph is useful for certain embedding algorithms, regardless of minimality \cite{goodrich2017optimizing, hamilton2017identifying}.
-An automated compiler might require this bipartization in as little as 0.01 seconds, whereas a computer-assisted researcher working in an interactive environment may wait closer to 10 seconds.
-In a second use case, \myoct can be used to identify when a particular program cannot embed into hardware, as is shown for D-Wave Systems' \emph{Chimera} hardware in \cite{goodrich2017optimizing}.
+First, a feasible bipartization of a graph is useful for certain embedding algorithms \cite{goodrich2017optimizing, hamilton2017identifying}, providing a structure on which to limit the search space of heuristics.
+In this use case, an automated compiler might require this bipartization in as little as 0.01 seconds, whereas a computer-assisted researcher working in an interactive environment may wait closer to 10 seconds.

+Second, \myoct can be used to identify when a particular program cannot embed into hardware, as is shown for D-Wave Systems' \emph{Chimera} hardware in \cite{goodrich2017optimizing}.
 This scenario requires that the solver return a certified optimal \myoct solution, but longer run times are permissible since a hardware owner can compute forbidden configurations once per hardware model.
 We examine both of these use cases in more detail in Section \ref{section:quantum_results}.